pnlng/bartime/README.md

 #### Daemon & Login Item

-You may want to run BarTime as a daemon, in that case, you could use `forever.`
+You may want to run BarTime as a daemon.
+In that case, you could use `forever.`

 ```
 # npm